Options for Current Duke Students

 Generally, Duke won't allow a gap greater than three months between a student's senior year and the transfer of credits from the student's undergraduate program into the MEng program.

-In order to complete the program in only one additional year, a 4+1 must complete the required internship the summer between the undergraduate degree and the start of the MEng program.
+In order to complete the program in only one additional year, a 4+1 must complete an approved, required internship in the summer between the undergraduate degree and the start of the MEng program.
 4+1 students should seek approval from the department before beginning the internship.

 The MEng core courses may be available to undergraduates who have been admitted to the 4+1 program on a space available basis.
 After admission, 4+1 students work with our academic coordinator to receive permission numbers to allow registration for MENG courses while an undergraduate.
 Not all graduate level courses are available to undergraduates and permission numbers will only be provided for MENG courses.
 If a 4+1 student desires to take graduate level electives classes that are not available to undergraduates, a 4+1 student should take these courses in the fifth year of study.